 Let this writing fall onto the page like a leaf, gentle in autumn or as blossom shed with wild abandon in spring, like wind- blown seed, scattered in summer or like a drift of snowflakes in winter, let it drift and settle freely where it will.
 Let it settle quietly; simple markings, like birds feet on tidal sand.

-This feels right to me and it orientates the way in which i seek to create spaces for learning
+This feels right to me and it orientates the way in which i seek to create spaces for learning and development

 W.B Yeats once said, ‘there is another world, and it is this one’.
 Perhaps the sense of destitution or disillusion tells us more about the problem with our current way of seeing than it does about the deeper condition of the world and our place in it.
 My hope is that this inquiry will provide space to ponder on these things creatively for a while.